-Something interesting is taking place in business.
-And it’s happening right before our eyes.
+Something interesting is taking place in business and it’s happening right before our eyes.
 The workplace is changing.
-It is becoming a digital one.
-Indeed, Gartner, the leading technology analyst organization, released on April 27th its 2016 Cool Vendors in the Digital Workplace report.
+Workplaces are becoming increasingly digital-focused in an effort to better communicate with people, both inside the organization and outside, as well as creating better employee alignment.
+Gartner, the leading technology analyst organization, released its 2016 Cool Vendors in the Digital Workplace report in April 2016.

 What’s new about the trend taking place within the enterprise is not that employees are using digital technology or the fact that they are becoming increasingly dependent on their mobile devices.
 Rather, it’s the relationship that is evolving between business units and IT.
 This is something that we at APPrise Mobile have been talking about for a couple of years now.
 In a previous article featured on Wired.com from September 2014, we discussed the importance of IT playing a more consultative role to a company’s business units given (i) the shift in technology from on-premise to the cloud, (ii) the proliferation of mobile devices in business and (iii) the fact that solutions were being developed that didn’t require technical know-how, fell within the budgets of business units like communications and HR and didn’t require significant IT integration to deploy.